Dent (DENT) Price Hits $0.0024 on Major Exchanges

-Dent (CURRENCY:DENT) traded 5.7% higher against the U.S. dollar during the 24-hour period ending at 14:00 PM E.T. on March 9th.
-Dent has a total market capitalization of $242.35 million and $45.93 million worth of Dent was traded on exchanges in the last 24 hours.
-One Dent coin can now be purchased for approximately $0.0024 or 0.00000006 BTC on exchanges.
-In the last seven days, Dent has traded down 1.9% against the U.S. dollar.
+Dent (CURRENCY:DENT) traded up 1.1% against the US dollar during the 24 hour period ending at 14:00 PM Eastern on March 11th.
+Dent has a total market capitalization of $234.95 million and $50.63 million worth of Dent was traded on exchanges in the last day.
+One Dent coin can currently be bought for approximately $0.0024 or 0.00000006 BTC on major cryptocurrency exchanges.
+In the last seven days, Dent has traded 2.9% lower against the US dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.